-Why buy a camera instead of making one ?It is of course possible for a big laboratory to make their own neutron cameras.
-But even the largest laboratories find it convenient to buy such equipment.
+Why buy a camera instead of making one ?It is of course possible to make your own neutron camera, but even big laboratories find it convenient to buy such equipment.
 Although the principles of neutron imaging are simple, there are many details that can only be learned by experience.
-Frankly it's faster and cheaper to simply buy such basic equipment rather than re-invent it.
+Frankly it's faster and cheaper to buy such basic equipment rather than re-invent it.
 Eventually it might be modified in-house to serve a particular need, but why not start with an off-the-shelf product that is already used by many others ?

 Is your incident beam fully aligned and uniform?
 Does all of the monochromator contribute equally?
 Have you even seen an intensity map of your beam, or of the monochromator reflectivity as you rotate it through the the Bragg position?
 (This is especially important with composite monochromators, which depend on the relative alignment of many crystals).

-Progress with CCD cameras means that you can install an inexpensive camera in front of the beam stop and remotely visualise your sample and beam homogeneity in real time.
-Or you can replace the sample by a pinhole, and visualise the reflecting surface of the monochromator, creating a video as you align it.
-Or, with a suitably collimated beam, you can image large objects to high resolution, even in 3D.
+Progress with CCD/CMOS cameras means that you can install a simple camera in front of your beam stop and remotely visualise your sample and beam homogeneity in real time.
+Or you can replace your sample by a pinhole, and visualise the reflecting surface of the monochromator, creating a video as you align it.
+With a suitably collimated beam, you can image large objects to high resolution with 3D neutron tomography.

 Our cameras are much more sensitive than ordinary CCD cameras, where the market is driven by high resolution at the expense of sensitivity.
-Yet resolution is often limited by beam collimation, not the CCD camera.
-We use the largest pixels compatible with resolution.
-Large pixels gather more light, as does covering pixels with micro-lenses.
-Large aperture lenses are used to focus the image onto the CCD, which contains no colour or other absorbing filters, and can accumulate images over seconds or even minutes if necessary, with low noise.
-We use Peltier cooling and slow read-out to reduce noise (and cost).
-Slower readout is not a problem when the images themselves take seconds to accumulate.
+Neutron resolution is usually limited by beam collimation, not the camera.
+We use the largest pixels compatible with resolution to gather more light, with individual pixels covered with micro-lenses.
+Large aperture lenses are used to focus the image onto the CCD, which contains no colour or other absorbing filters, and can accumulate images over seconds or even minutes if necessary, with very low noise.
+We use Peltier cooling and slower read-out to reduce noise (and cost).
+Our compact cameras are USB powered and controlled by the simplest computer.

-This technology was originally developed for astronomical science, and NeutronOptics has built on that expertise to market world class cameras while keeping costs low.
-We supply neutron and x-ray cameras to well over 50 laboratories in most advanced countries, but also in developing countries with the help of international organisations.
+This technology was originally developed for amateur astronomy, and NeutronOptics has built on that expertise to market world class cameras while keeping costs low.
+We supply neutron and x-ray cameras to well over 50 laboratories in most advanced countries, but also in developing countries with the help of an international agency.